lifeoverthinker/lifeoverthinker/README.md

 ---

-> _"Design is intelligence made visible." – Alina Wheeler_
+> _"Design is not just what it looks like and feels like.
+Design is how it works."
+– Steve Jobs